Computation of lattice isomorphisms and the integral matrix similarity problem: Abstract

 \section{Abstract}

 Let $K$ be a number field, let $A$ be a finite-dimensional $K$-algebra, let $\jac(A)$ denote the Jacobson radical of $A$, and let $\Lambda$ be an $\mathcal{O}_{K}$-order in $A$.
 Suppose that each simple component of the semisimple $K$-algebra $A/{\jac(A)}$ is isomorphic to a matrix ring over a field.
-Under this hypothesis on $A$, we give an efficient algorithm that given two $\Lambda$-lattices $X$ and $Y$, determines whether $X$ and $Y$ are isomorphic, and if so, computes an explicit isomorphism $X \rightarrow Y$.
-As an application, we give an efficient algorithm for the following long-standing problem: given a number field $K$, a positive integer $n$ and two matrices $A,B \in \Mat_{n}(\mathcal{O}_{K})$, determine whether $A$ and $B$ are similar over $\mathcal{O}_{K}$, and if so, return a matrix $C \in \GL_{n}(\mathcal{O}_{K})$ such that $B= CAC^{-1}$.
-We give explicit examples that show that their implementations for $\mathcal{O}_{K}=\Z$ vastly outperform implementations of all previous algorithms, as predicted by our complexity analysis.
+Under this hypothesis on $A$, we give an algorithm that given two $\Lambda$-lattices $X$ and $Y$, determines whether $X$ and $Y$ are isomorphic, and if so, computes an explicit isomorphism $X \rightarrow Y$.
+This algorithm reduces the problem to standard problems in computational algebra and algorithmic algebraic number theory in polynomial time.
+As an application, we give an algorithm for the following long-standing problem: given a number field $K$, a positive integer $n$ and two matrices $A,B \in \Mat_{n}(\mathcal{O}_{K})$, determine whether $A$ and $B$ are similar over $\mathcal{O}_{K}$, and if so, return a matrix $C \in \GL_{n}(\mathcal{O}_{K})$ such that $B= CAC^{-1}$.
+We give explicit examples that show that the implementation of the latter algorithm for $\mathcal{O}_{K}=\Z$ vastly outperforms implementations of all previous algorithms, as predicted by our complexity analysis.